vtsuperdarn/davitpy/README.md

     cd install/opensuse
     sudo ./python_install_opensuse.sh

-Now, source ~/.bashrc, or open a new terminal.
+Now, `source ~/.bashrc`, or open a new terminal.
 Then, go to your install directory (davitpy) and run

     ./mastermake